Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 Save those receipts

-Always photograph and save the receipts for the meal, hotel room, and related transportation services you purchase out of pocket.
+Always photograph and save the receipts for the meal, hotel room, and related transportation services you purchase out-of-pocket.
 Also, keep any unused vouchers the airline gave you.
 This is your ammunition if you have to appeal to the airline for monetary compensation.

 You might also need to provide proof that you don’t live close to the airport, like a current driver’s license.